Utah judge delays implementing statewide abortion clinic ban

-SALT LAKE CITY (AP) — A Utah judge ruled on Tuesday that a recently passed state law banning abortion clinics cannot take effect on Wednesday as scheduled while the court deliberates over a lawsuit filed by Planned Parenthood.
+Sarah Stoesz, president and CEO of Planned Parenthood’s Utah affiliate, said the ruling “means that clinics can continue providing essential health care to our patients, who for months have lived in a state of chaos and confusion over the impact of this law on their lives.”

-Judge Andrew Stone’s decision to grant Planned Parenthood’s request will allow the four clinics that provide abortions in Utah to remain licensed to operate fully.
-The law would have stopped abortion clinics from getting licenses beginning on Wednesday and fazed out existing ones by next year.
+While welcoming Tuesday’s ruling, Stoesz said the threat to Utah residents’ health and personal freedom “remains dire as politicians continue to undermine our judicial process.”

-In his ruling, Stone called the Utah Legislature’s objective in enacting the ban “nebulous” and agreed to delay implementing the law because Planned Parenthood had presented enough preliminary evidence to suggest it “singles out” abortion clinics without reason.
+In his ruling, Stone agreed to delay implementing the law because Planned Parenthood had presented enough preliminary evidence to suggest it “singles out” abortion clinics without reason.
+The challenge will now advance through the court system while the law remains on hold.

-“There is nothing before the Court to indicate that an injunction would be adverse to the public interest,” Stone ruled.
+“There is nothing before the Court to indicate that an injunction would be adverse to the public interest,” Stone said in his ruling.

-Planned Parenthood argued the law would have effectively ended access to abortion throughout Utah, where clinics provide 95% of abortions.
+The office of Utah’s Attorney General declined to comment on pending litigation.
+Republican lawmakers have previously said the law was designed to provide clarity to hospitals and clarify parts of the legal code that would no longer be relevant once the state’s abortion restrictions are fully implemented.
+They also have noted that clinics could apply for expanded licenses as hospitals under the new framework.

-The lawsuit is the latest development to shape abortion access in Utah since the U.S. Supreme Court overturned Roe v.
-Wade last year.
-The state is one of 19 to have tightened restrictions, with many relying on “trigger laws” passed in the years leading up to the decision.
+Utah is one of 19 states to have tightened abortion restrictions since the high court overturned Roe v.
+Wade, with many relying on “trigger laws” passed in the years leading up to the decision.
 Such laws laid out restrictions that would be triggered by any Supreme Court ruling that reversed Roe.

 In Utah, overturning Roe triggered two pieces of legislation: an 18-week ban passed in 2019 and a 2020 ban on abortions regardless of trimester, with several exceptions to protect maternal health or in cases of rape or incest reported to the police.